gl2748/hobbes-detroit/src/pages/project/google_google-nest-home-hub-max.md

     type: projectBanner
   - textColumns:
       - column: >-
-          When Google asked us to help teach users about the camera on their Nest Hub Max, we entered a conversation surrounding one of today’s most pressing issues: privacy.
-We understood why cautious customers might hesitate to install a camera in their living room, but also recognized an opportunity to educate users about their options, empowering them to take control of their privacy.
+          When Google asked Hobbes to animate the out-of-box experience for their Nest Hub Max, our team had an opportunity to leverage motion design for user education.
+Our challenge was to strategically employ animation within difficult design constraints, enabling users to understand their new hardware while setting a positive and productive tone for the user experience.
     type: textArea
   - bleed: false
     largeMediaFile: 'https://ucarecdn.com/3f457d11-6f27-4495-8e83-1bb9e42863dd/'